JuditKaramazov/JuditKaramazfolio/README.md

 ![Alt text](https://github.com/JuditKaramazov/JuditKaramazfolio/blob/a7b1825e33711948f51e53e249751761e1779f56/public/Screenshot-03.png)

+> [!NOTE]
+> The previous image shows how the website looked at the very beginning.
+Although the structure is the same, many things have changed over time!
+Ah, nostalgia...
+Please go check it out now to admire the evolution yourself!

 # Scripts

 When it comes to `scripts`, the most remarkable element is how easy it became to add...